boynton/elldn/README.md

     [foo:: bar]
     [foo::::: bar]

-All of these represent an array with one keywords and one symbol as elements, all other colons are ignored.
+All of these represent an vector with one keywords and one symbol as elements, all other colons are ignored.
 So for example the following are equivalent:

     {"x": 23, "y": 57}